lucylow/Covid_Control/README.md

 * These can range from huge amounts of missing data (that are not missing at random), or unmeasured confounding, to systematic errors in the dataset (e.g., incorrect coding of drug treatments), to data collection issues that cause the distribution of data to be different than what we originally thought.

-* One such common issue with black box models in medical settings is data leakage, where some information about the label y sneaks into the variables x in a way that you might not suspect by looking at the titles and descriptions of the variables: sometimes you think you are predicting something in the future but you are only detecting something that happened in the past.
-In predicting medical outcomes, the machine might pick up on information within doctors’ notes that reveal the patients’ outcome before it is officially recorded and hence erroneously claim these as successful predictions.

 --------

-## Optional Data Parameters that Affect Covid19
+## Data Parameters that Affect Covid19

-The frequency, intensity, locality, and duration of contacts is important but here are other factors that can have a measurable impact on the spread of the virus that I did not have time to implement in the model:
+Other factors that can have a measurable impact on the spread of the virus that I did not have time to implement in the model:

 ![](https://github.com/lucylow/Covid_Control/blob/main/images/architect.png)